"Mushroom" - a New Dilution or Silver Variant?

 Elita of Clibberswick black

-Gem of Houlland was by Gold Dust of Berry & out of Bliss of Houlland who was by Nero of Houlland x Nutkin.
+Gem of Houlland was out of Bliss of Houlland who was by Nero of Houlland x Nutkin.
 Bon Bon of Berry traces to Houlland lines.
-Sam of Gudden was by Gletness Rocket from whom many "mushrooms" are descended.
+Sam of Gudden was by Gletness Rocket from whom many mushrooms are descended.
+Cawa of Berry has 9 crosses of Café au Lait.
+Pearla of Clibberswick has 10 crosses of Café au Lait.

 Hammerite as a foal.